cssr-tools/pyopmnearwell/docs/text/installation.rst

 The following steps work installing the dependencies in Linux via apt-get or in macOS using brew or macports.
 While using packages managers such as Anaconda, Miniforge, or Mamba might work, these are not tested.
+In addition, the current supported Python version is 3.12.
+We will update the documentation when Python3.13 is supported (e.g., the resdata Python package is not yet available via pip install in Python 3.13).

 Python package
 --------------